 Students who have not indicated Charter Oak State College as a score recipient and who wish to have their examination results evaluated will need to have an official transcript forwarded to Charter Oak State College.
 Students who register for their Excelsior exams through the Charter Oak State College web-site should provide a copy of their exam results.

-The CLEP general examinations may be used to meet degree requirements.
+The CLEP general examinations may be used to meet undergraduate degree requirements.
 Taken together, they provide a comprehensive measure of knowledge in the Arts and Sciences.